miguelcarcamov/snow/README.md

 # Import the modules that you want to use
 import sys
 import numpy as np
-from selfcalframework.selfcalibration import Phasecal, AmpPhasecal from selfcalframework.imaging import Tclean
+from src.selfcalframework.selfcalibration import Phasecal, AmpPhasecal from src.selfcalframework.imaging import Tclean

 if __name__ == '__main__':
  # This step is up to you, and option to capture your arguments from terminal is using sys.argv